About JSA

 Board Certified Anesthesiologist: ‘senmon-i’

+Specialist certification including other medical field in Japan is administered via the JMSB.
+Junior physicians enter a four-year training program towards anesthesia specialist certification as ‘senmon-i’ or Board Certified Anesthesiologist.
 Candidates must pass a written, oral, and practical exam in addition to completing the requirements of their four-year training program, which includes a minimum number of clinical case experiences.
 These include anesthesia experience as primary anesthesiologist for at least 10 cesarean sections, 25 thoracic surgery cases, and 25 neurosurgery cases.
 Experience as primary or secondary anesthesiologist is required for at least 25 cardiovascular cases (including the thoracic aorta), and at least 25 pediatric cases (<6 years of age).
-Aside from clinical experience, a total of 10 required credits must be earned by participating in academic meetings and continuing education activities.
-Current AHA-ACLS or PALS provider status is also required.
+Aside from clinical experience, credits must be earned by participating in academic meetings and continuing education activities.

-Fellow of the JSA: ‘shido-i’
+Trainer of the JSA: ‘shido-i’